 - a.
-The need for a particular CPGs will be determined by one, or more, of the following criteria: - i. needs assessments from survey of the membership; - ii. proposals brought forward by one or more active CAG members; - iii. topics identified as priorities by the CAG Board and Clinical Affairs, particularly in topics for which new, important evidence has emerged. - b.
-CPGs will be considered if there is literature to support an evidence-based approach and if there is a clear clinical need.
+The need for a particular CPGs will be determined by one, or more, of the following criteria: - i. needs assessments from survey of the membership; - ii. proposals brought forward by one or more active CAG members or other CAG committees;

-- c.
-Proposals will be made in writing to the VP-Clinical Affairs (see the Checklist for CPG Proposals; Appendix I).
-Proposals will be reviewed semi-annually by Clinical Affairs.
+- iii. patient need is identified (ie. through CDHF) - iv. updates to previous CPGs if new evidence warrants; - v. topics identified as priorities by the CAG Board and Clinical Affairs, particularly in topics for which new, important evidence has emerged. - b.
+CPGs will be considered if there is literature to support an evidence-based approach and if there is a clear clinical need. - c.
+Proposals will be made in writing to the CAG National Office where it will be determined if topic is to be considered for a Quality or Clinical Guideline.
+Determination is made by VP Quality Affairs, VP Clinical Affairs, GRADEr (Practice Affairs lead, not GRADErs) and QPG Lead. (see the Checklist for CPG Proposals; Appendix I).
+Submissions accepted through the CAG website or via email.
+Proposals will be accepted all year but will be subject to a cutoff deadline to be considered for a particular year.
+Proposals will be reviewed annually by Clinical Affairs with recommendations to be forwarded to the CAG Operations Committee for subsequent approval.
 Final approval of a CPG proposal will be made by the CAG Board.
 A scoping review of the literature may be required prior to submission of a CPG proposal to determine if the evidentiary base is sufficient to support the development of a CPG.
 If a CPG already exists in a given area, justification for an update initiative must be included in the proposal (particularly if the existing CPG is a CAG sponsored initiative). - d.
 All aspects of CAG-approved CPG initiative must be administered via the CAG National Office, including funding.
 If the CPG is being developed in partnership with another organization then clear lines of accountability and financial oversight must be provided with the proposal.
 Where possible, external sources of funding should be sought, such as the Canadian Institutes of Health Research (CIHR), Canadian Partnership Against Cancer (CPAC), etc.

-2. Selecting CAG Steering Committee and the CPG Panel
+2. Selecting CAG Steering Committee and the CPG Panel (working group)